shawjef3/getsstables-crash/README.md

 sdk use java 8.0.402-amzn
 ```

+The program also requires [docker](https://www.docker.com/).

 To run the program do

 ```bash
 ./gradlew run
 ```

+You might have to run it as `root` if your user doesn't have permission to use docker.

-which should eventually print something like
+It should eventually print something like

 ```
 scylla: seastar/src/core/fstream.cc:230: virtual seastar::file_data_source_impl::~file_data_source_impl(): Assertion `_reads_in_progress == 0' failed.